Loading Audio...

 NOTE

-GraphQL mutations for objects APIs have notable limitations.
-Unavailable actions include updating objects using ERC, invoking object actions, accessing relationship APIs, and updating only select fields with PATCH methods.
+GraphQL mutations for objects APIs have notable limitations; you cannot update objects using ERCs, invoke object actions, access relationship APIs, or update a targeted subset of fields with PATCH methods.

 Conclusion